icub-tech-iit/ergocub-software/src/tools/joint-pid-tuning/README.md

 ```bash
 ./bin/joint-open-loop-move --port /ergocub/left_arm --joint-id 10 --cycles 5 --limits "(5 20)" --pwm-values "(10 20 30)" --timeout 5 --filename output.csv
 ```
-There is an optional `--reverse` parameter, which should be used when a positive PWM causes the motor encoder value to increase while the joint encoder value decreases.

 The units of measure are:
 - `limits`: degrees